AllenDowney/ThinkDataStructures/day02/README.md

     `public void add(int index, Chicken c){...}`

+## Optional

 7. Joe would like to continue to expand his business into different animals!
 Make your `MyLinkedList` generic.
 In order to test your new generic `MyLinkedList`, edit `MyLinkedListTest.java` and find the four lines that need to be commented/uncommented.
 Look for the following sections:

     ```java
     // QUESTIONS 1-7.
-COMMENT THIS LINE FOR QUESTION 8
+COMMENT THIS LINE FOR QUESTION 7
     MyLinkedList chickens;

     // QUESTION 8.
-COMMENT THIS LINE FOR QUESTIONS 1-7
+COMMENT THIS LINE FOR QUESTIONS 1-6
     //MyLinkedList<Chicken> chickens;
     ...
     // QUESTIONS 1-7.
-COMMENT THIS LINE FOR QUESTION 8
+COMMENT THIS LINE FOR QUESTION 7
     chickens = new MyLinkedList();

     // QUESTION 8.
-COMMENT THIS LINE FOR QUESTIONS 1-7
+COMMENT THIS LINE FOR QUESTIONS 1-6
     //chickens = new MyLinkedList<Chicken>();
     ```